Williams-Pratt House: Pratt family

 After the death of Charles and Emma Williams in 1909, their only child Jeannie Jewett (née Williams) Pratt inherited the home, which she moved into with her husband Frederick Lorenz Pratt (the eldest son of banker and industrialist Pascal Paoli Pratt and brother of Katharine Pratt Horton).
 The Pratts had married in the reception room of the house three years earlier in 1906.
 During their ownership of the house, the Pratt's entertained lavishly, including an "Oriental Ball" in 1926 when the mansion was transformed:

 "One of the most brilliant balls given in recent years and by far the outstanding social event of this winter was the Oriental costume ball which Mrs. Frederick Pratt, one of society's prominent matrons, gave at her home in Delaware avenue last evening.
 The house was beautifully adorned with Oriental hangings and ornaments.
 The portico across the front of the house had been enclosed to allow more room for the dancing couples and was transformed into an Egyptian setting while one of the spacious living rooms Was arranged as a smoking room in East Indian fashion, the whole effect being one of splendid color."

 Frederick Pratt died in 1922.
 Jeannie, who lost much of her fortune during the Great Depression, died in August 1949.

 Civic ownership

 In 1938, the City of Buffalo took over the house for back taxes.
-The building stood vacant for three years until 1940 when the Common Council voted to dedicate the mansion to the Veterans of the Grand Army of the Republic (who served in the American Civil War) and to the Spanish–American War War Veterans for use as a meeting place and the storage for records.
-The Veterans moved in on April 15, 1941, and called the property the GAR Memorial Hall.
+The building stood vacant for three years until 1940 when the Common Council voted to dedicate the mansion to the veterans of the Grand Army of the Republic (who served in the American Civil War) and the Spanish–American War for use as a meeting place and storage for records.
+The veterans moved in on April 15, 1941, and called the property the GAR Memorial Hall.

 In 1955, two separate real estate companies tried to purchase to buy the property from the Common Council with the hope of tearing down the structure and replacing it with a modern office building.
-The sale was vigorously opposed by the veteran groups and the Common Council rejected the offers and allowed the veteran groups to continue occupying the building.
+The sale was vigorously opposed by veteran groups and the Common Council rejected the offers and allowed the veterans to continue occupying the building.